rare-freertr/RARE-web/docs/guides/installation/wedge100bf32/onie-nos-install.md

 * Choose **`ONIE rescue mode`** from Grub menu

 # RARE/freeRtr NOS image installation via ONIE
-Now that you have rebooted MBC into **`ONIE rescue mode`**, there are 2 possible ways to install RARE/freeRtrt NOS
+Now that you have rebooted MBC into **`ONIE rescue mode`**, there are 2 possible ways to install RARE/freeRtrt NOS:

 * Internet access is available from MBC
     * Launch RARE/freeRtr ONIE net-install